mireiatz/travel-mapper/README.md

 # Travel Mapper

-Travel Mapper is a full-stack application for tracking trips, built to visualise journeys on a map.
+Travel Mapper is a full-stack application for tracking trips.
 The project is built to practice Django + React integration.

 ## Features
 - Create, update, and delete trips and journeys